gosub-com/Zurfur/README.md

 inserted automatically at the end of lines based on the last non-comment token and the first token of the next line.
 Like C#, curly braces can be placed anywhere.
 Both end-of-line and beginning-of-next-line are acceptable.
-The Zurfur IDE shrinks curly brace only lines so they take the same vertical space as the brace-at-end style as when using a regular editor.

 Unlike Golang and C#, compound statements (`if`, `else`, `while`, `for`, etc.) can accept multiple lines without needing braces, but the indentation is